simp/simp-doc/docs/changelogs/latest.rst

     * Added support for mymachines and myhostname by default.
     * Removed all NIS references since NIS should not be in general usage any longer and was never natively supported by SIMP.
-    * Configuration files are now common cross all supported OSs since nsswitch "does the right thing" when it hits a module that it does not recognize.
+    * Configuration files are now common across all supported OSs since nsswitch "does the right thing" when it hits a module that it does not recognize.

   * Allow nsswitch overrides.